 - In a small bowl or measuring cup, mix together oil, vinegar, grated garlic, salt, pepper, and thyme.

 - Pour the marinade over mushrooms, onions, and peppers.

-- Let set in the fridge for a couple hours or overnight.
+- Let set in the fridge for a couple of hours or overnight.

-- Heat an iron skillet Buy an Iron skillet here with a tbsp of olive oil or refined coconut oil.
+- Heat an iron skillet Buy an Iron skillet here with a tablespoon of olive oil or refined coconut oil.

 - Pull out the onions, and peppers and fry them on medium-low heat until caramelized.

 - While they are cooking, heat your grill and grill the mushrooms until done, flipping and adding leftover marinade as needed.

 - Build burger with portobello, onions and peppers, and blue cheese.

 Elke is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.